 My mouth shall speak the praise of the LORD,

 And all flesh shall bless His holy name

 Forever and ever.

 a.
-The LORD is righteous in all His ways, gracious in all His works: Through Psalm 145 David has spoken much about how we should praise God for who He is and what He has done.
-Here again David gives us reason to praise the LORD, recognizing the incomparable combination of being righteous and gracious.
+The LORD is righteous in all His ways, gracious in all His works: Throughout this psalm David has spoken much about how we should praise God for who He is and what He has done.
+Here again David gives us a reason to praise the LORD, recognizing the incomparable combination of being righteous and gracious.

 b.
-The LORD is near to all who call upon Him: God’s responsiveness to His people in prayer is an example of the graciousness mentioned in the previous lines.
+The LORD is near to all who call upon Him: God’s responsiveness to His praying people demonstrates the graciousness mentioned in the previous lines.
 He will fulfill the desire and hear the cry of His people.

 i.
 “Since the Lord is so good to his creation, how much more does he care for his covenant people!
 This is essentially what Jesus taught in the Sermon on the Mount (Matt 6:25-34).”
 (VanGemeren)

 ii.
-To all that call upon him in truth: “Because there is a counterfeit and false sort of worshipping, and calling upon God, which is debarred from the benefit of this promise.”
+To all who call upon him in truth: “…because there is a counterfeit and false sort of worshipping, and calling upon God, which is debarred from the benefit of this promise.”
 (Dickson, cited in Spurgeon)

 iv.
 “They who long for God will always have as much of God as they long for and are capable of receiving.”
 (Maclaren)

 i.
 “Preserves may be a little misleading, as though it promised the godly a charmed life.
-‘Watches over’ (NEB) is better; see again Luke 21:16, 18.”
+‘Watches over’ (New English Bible) is better; see again Luke 21:16-18.”
 (Kidner)

 i.
 “Whatever others may do, I will not be silent in the praise of the Lord, whatever others may speak upon, my topic is fixed once for all: I will speak the praise of Jehovah.
 I am doing it, and I will do it as long as I breathe.”
 (Spurgeon)